Gradient-free online learning of subgrid-scale dynamics with neural emulators: Introduction

 Several recent results suggest that ML-based SGS parametrization give better results when the ML components are trained with online strategies \cite{sirignano2020dpm,macart2021embedded,duraisamy2021perspectives,sirignano2023dynamic,pahlavan2024explainable}.
+Similarly, \cite{kochkov2024neural} developed a neural general circulation model with online-trained parametrizations based on ERA5 data.
 The training of ML components for hybrid numerical models is said to use an online strategy if the evaluation of the training objective involves integrating the hybrid numerical model for several time steps.
 Note that the same idea has also been referred to as \textit{a posteriori} \cite{frezat2022posteriori}, solver-in-the-loop \cite{list2022learned}, differentiable \cite{shankar2023differentiable,fan2024differentiable} or end-to-end in the ML community.
 In practice, the strategy has been shown to lead to more stable simulations, with better performance in \textit{a posteriori} tests.
 However, the online strategy typically requires to compute the derivative of the hybrid numerical model with respect to the parameters of the ML components.
-These results suggest that, as in other fields of physical science, the emerging paradign of differentiable programming shows great potential for the design of hybrid numerical models applied to the simulations of turbulent systems.
-Differentiable programming (DP) is often combined with automatic differentiation (AD) which allows to automatically obtain the derivatives of a chain of operations in order to be used in an optimization procedure based on a gradient descent variant.
+These results suggest that, as in other fields of physical science, the emerging paradigm of differentiable programming (DP) shows great potential for the design of hybrid numerical models applied to the simulations of turbulent systems.
+DP is often combined with automatic differentiation (AD) which allows to automatically obtain the derivatives of a chain of operations in order to be used in an optimization procedure based on a gradient descent variant.
 AD frameworks are typically implemented by specific libraries or programming languages, and have seen many new development applications in physical sciences \cite{um2020solver, holl2020learning, heiden2021neuralsim, negiar2023learning}.
-There has been a particularly active community around the problem of turbulence modeling \cite{dresdner2022learning, kochkov2021machine, takahashi2021differentiable} and climate-geoscientific modeling \cite{gelbrecht2023differentiable, wagner2023catke, ramadhan2020capturing}.
+There has been a particularly active community around the problem of turbulence modeling \cite{dresdner2023learning, kochkov2021machine, takahashi2021differentiable} and climate-geoscientific modeling \cite{gelbrecht2023differentiable, wagner2023catke, ramadhan2020capturing}.